Ernyoke/certified-aws-solutions-architect-professional/03-networking/route53.md

 - Health checks are performed by a fleet of health checkers distributed globally
 - Health checks are not just limited to AWS targets, can be any service with an IP address
 - Health checkers check every 30s (or 10s at extra cost)
 - Health checks can be TCP, HTTP, HTTPS, HTTP(S) with String Matching.
-A TPC connections should be completed in 4s and endpoint should respond with a 2xx or 3xx status code within 2s after connections
+A TCP connections should be completed in 4s and endpoint should respond with a 2xx or 3xx status code within 2s after connections.
+After the status code is received, the response body should also be received within 2 seconds
 - In case of string matching the text should be present entirely in the first 5120 characters of the request body or the endpoint fails the health check
 - Based on the health checks the service can be categorized as `Healthy` or `Unhealthy`
 - Health checks can be of 3 types:
-    - Endpoint
+    - Endpoint: assess the health of an endpoint we specify
-    - CloudWatch Alarm
+    - CloudWatch Alarm Checks: they react to CloudWatch alarms
-    - Calculated (status of other health checks)
+    - Calculated Checks: checks of other checks
+- If 18%+ of the health checkers report the target as healthy, the target is considered healthy

 ## Route53 Failover Routing